Here's What You Need to Know About Paint Primers and Sealers for Your Next Project

-Do You Really Need a Primer?
+Do You Really Need to Prime Before Painting?

-What Are Sealers?
+What Are Paint Sealers?

-Choosing the Right Primer or Sealer
+How to Choose the Best Primer Paint or Sealer

 - New unpainted wood: If the wood species won't leech tannins into the paint, use either a quality acrylic latex or an oil-base exterior wood primer.
 For woods that will stain the paint, apply an oil-base stain-blocking primer.
 Prime and paint bare wood within two weeks of installation to prevent the wood fibers from deteriorating and reducing adhesion.